ECCC-MSC/open-data/canada.ca_current/datamart_en.md

 # Free weather data service

 Apart from the traditional text-based [observations](http://weather.gc.ca/provincialsummary_table/pages/pe_obs_metric_e.html) and [forecasts](http://weather.gc.ca/forecast/public_bulletins_e.html), meteorological information in other formats can be very useful to individuals and weather sensitive businesses for use in their planning and decision-making.
-That’s why Environment Canada’s Meteorological Service has a vast offering of data available via the internet, where users can download what they need.
+That’s why Environment and Climate Change Canada’s Meteorological Service has a vast offering of data available via the internet, where users can download what they need.

 Through [this http service](https://dd.weather.gc.ca/about_dd_apropos.txt), users can find a variety of data such as:

-* Three, hourly numerical weather model outputs for North America or the world offered in a gridded binary (GRIB) format;
+* Numerical weather predicition data from different models (several forcast hours available according to the models) for North America or the world offered in GRIB format;
 * Probability forecasts derived using a technique called “ensemble forecasting;”
 * Observed and forecast vertical temperature profiles;
 * Official forecasts with hourly values in different formats (XML, CSV);